Vireth/keycam_siteA4/README.md

 # KEYCAM WITH ANGULAR 4 ?

-Projet Android for Embedded Software Development based on Android at BJTU (Beijing Jiaotong University)
+Projet Android for SOFTWARE PROJECT TRAINING 2 based on Angular 4 at BJTU (Beijing Jiaotong University)

 #### Motivation and ambition